Summer Music Workshops

 Instructor: Dr. Paula Holcomb

 The Fredonia Wind Conducting Symposium welcomes conductors of all levels explore score study, conducting techniques, repertoire options and selection criteria, rehearsal techniques, and ensemble techniques.
+Prepare 3 movements of your choice to conduct throughout the week and bring those scores.

 July 8 - 12: Popular Music Pedagogy (MUED 555-01)